-The Gravestone Doji is a significant bearish reversal candlestick pattern that mainly occurs at the top of uptrends.
+The Gravestone Doji is viewed as a bearish reversal candlestick pattern that mainly occurs at the top of uptrends.

 The Gravestone Doji is created when the open, low, and close are the same or about the same price (Where the open, low, and close are exactly the same price is quite rare).
 The most important part of the Graveston Doji is the long upper shadow.